Does Avalon School charge tuition fees?

 Can interested families and students tour or shadow at Avalon?

 Yes!
-We provide tours once a week (Tuesdays at 9am) and can schedule a half-day shadowing experience on most normal school days.
+We provide tours twice a week (Tuesdays at 9am and Wednesdays at 2:45pm) and can schedule a half-day shadowing experience on most normal school days.
 Click on the link here to sign up for a tour, a shadowing experience, or both.

 What transportation is available for students to use to get to/from school?